asdiapotatisen/TUFBot/README.md

 Uses the fleets from Ships and Fleets to simulate a battle.
 ## Mod Approval System
 Could be implemented in all main features.
+## Mod Application System
+Sends a moderator application to the mod channel.

 # Links
 NS API documentation: https://www.nationstates.net/pages/api.html